-• Roger Kamien, Music: An Appreciation (sixth brief edition), rental.

-- Brief Set of Five Compact Disks to Accompany Music: An Appreciation.
+- Roger Kamien, Music: An Appreciation (sixth brief edition), rental.
+Bring your textbook to every class meeting. - Brief Set of Five Compact Disks to Accompany Music: An Appreciation.
 These CD's may be bought (optional) at the University Bookstore or are available in the Hunter Library on the Mezzanine Level. - Loose-leaf paper for note-taking, quizzes, and in-class assignments